 When cleaning your ski goggles, only do so using a soft cloth — the kind designed for cleaning glasses.

-Wider goggle straps tend to be easier to adjust, and are more effective at keeping your ski goggles securely in place.
+Wider goggle straps tend to be easier to adjust, and are more effective at keeping your ski goggles securely.

 If you keep moving, you'll create more airflow through your goggles, and this will help to reduce fogging.